-1 The calculation considers as a benchmark the emissions of the national thermoelectric system equal to 452.268 kgCO2/MWh in 2021, 457.059 kgCO2/MWh in 2020 and 479.01 kgCO2/MWh in 2019 (Terna and PNA data).
+(1) The calculation considers as a benchmark the emissions of the national thermoelectric system equal to 452.268 kgCO2/MWh in 2021, 457.059 kgCO2/MWh in 2020 and 479.01 kgCO2/MWh in 2019 (Terna and PNA data).
 Data also include emission reductions from heat storage systems.

-2 The calculation considers emission reductions from hydroelectric and photovoltaic plants, compared with the conventional thermoelectric mix.
+(2) The calculation considers emission reductions from hydroelectric and photovoltaic plants, compared with the conventional thermoelectric mix.

-3 CO2 avoided from waste takes into account: - production from biogenic sources: electricity produced from biogas (landfills and biodigesters), electricity and heat produced by WTE, assuming 51% of the total production of WTE as a renewable source (Source: GSE) and, in the event that there is also production of thermal energy, converting thermal energy into electrical energy according to specific factors (for PAI = 1/6.88, for TRM = 1/4.5, for Piacenza = 1/6) and applying the national reference parameter (see note 1); - sorted waste collection: correlation between the most significant tons of recycled waste (paper and cardboard, plastic, organic and green, wood, iron, glass) and the tons of CO2 equivalent saved (Source: Waste management options and climate change EC-AEA 2001); - material recovery: the emissions avoided by the primary materials recovered in Group plants that have been diverted from incineration (plastic, durable goods, other materials) or by the secondary raw material produced by their recovery (compost, bluair).
+$^{(3)}$ CO2 avoided from waste takes into account: - production from biogenic sources: electricity produced from biogen (landfills and biodigesters), electricity and heat produced by WTE, assuming 51% of the total production of WTE as a renewable source (Source: GSE) and, in the event that there is also production of thermal energy, converting thermal energy into electrical energy according to specific factors (for PAI = 1/6.88, for TRM = 1/4.5, for Piacenza = 1/6) and applying the national reference parameter (see note 1); - sorted waste collection: correlation between the most significant tons of recycled waste (paper and cardboard, plastic, organic and green, wood, iron, glass) and the tons of CO2 equivalent saved (Source: Waste management options and climate change EC-AEA 2001); - material recovery: the emissions avoided by the primary materials recovery (compost, bluai).

-4 The calculation takes into account the amount of biogas from the wastewater treatment plants from which electricity was produced.

-5 Internal Group initiatives were considered (e.g. energy efficiency of plants/processes, electric mobility).
+(4) The calculation takes into account the amount of biogas from the wastewater treatment plants from which electricity was produced.
+(5) Internal Group initiatives were considered (e.g. energy efficiency of plants/processes, electric mobility).

-In the Business Plan to 2030, the Group expects to avoid almost 2.3 million tons of ${\rm CO}{\rm 2eq}$ emissions thanks to sorted collection and recovery of materials and energy from waste.
+In the Business Plan to 2030, the Group expects to avoid almost 2.3 million tons of $CO{2eq}$ emissions thanks to sorted collection and recovery of materials and energy from waste.